percona/percona-server/doc/source/diagnostics/misc_info_schema_tables.rst

  Misc.
 INFORMATION_SCHEMA Tables
 =================================

-This page lists the ``INFORMATION_SCHEMA`` tables added to standard MySQL by |Percona Server| that don't exist elsewhere in the documentation.
+This page lists the ``INFORMATION_SCHEMA`` tables added to standard MySQL by **Percona Server for MySQL** that don't exist elsewhere in the documentation.

 .. _temp_tables: